 Light reading

-git blame with following, word diff, resolution reuse (git rerere
+git blame with following, word diff, resolution reuse (git rerere).--sort, --column), safe force-pushing (--force-with-lease),

-SSH commit signing, push signing, git maintenance
+SSH commit signing, push signing, git maintenance.git commit --fixup and rebase.autosquash.Easy watching

 Git tools and sites

-.This edition of Git Rev News was curated by Christian Couder <christian.couder@gmail.com>, Jakub Narębski <jnareb@gmail.com>, Markus Jansen <mja@jansen-preisler.de> and Kaartic Sivaraam <kaartic.sivaraam@gmail.com> with help from Brooke Kuhlmann, Jack Lot, Štěpán Němec and Bruno Brito.
+git-q.This edition of Git Rev News was curated by Christian Couder <christian.couder@gmail.com>, Jakub Narębski <jnareb@gmail.com>, Markus Jansen <mja@jansen-preisler.de> and Kaartic Sivaraam <kaartic.sivaraam@gmail.com> with help from Brooke Kuhlmann, Jack Lot, Štěpán Němec and Bruno Brito.